markwalsh-liverpool/markwalsh-liverpool.github.io/_posts/2015-01-11-5 things a collaborative developer needs to remember.md

 category : development
 tagline:
 tags : [methodology]
-title : 5 things a collaborative developer needs to remember
+title : Things a collaborative developer needs to remember
 description: A sensible checklist for every developer to bear in mind
 ---
 {% include JB/setup %}

 I've had about 5 years commercial experience in development and I've worked for various companies in a collaborative manner and I'd like to share some rules of thumb I've tried to adopt.
-Some of these are specific to compilable languages.
+Some of these are specific to compiled languages.
+The length of this list is definitely going to change which is why I've deliberately omitted the number of items from the title.
+This post is specific to developers in local teams and not so much for the OpenSource community although all/most of these points still apply.

 ### 1. Only check in code that builds/runs